Release of excess concessional contributions

 If a member has excess concessional contributions for the financial year, the Commissioner must make a written determination stating the amount of the excess contributions and the amount of excess concessional contributions charge the member is liable to pay.

 The determination received by the member may request the release from a superannuation interest up to 85% of the excess concessional contribution.
 There is an 85% cap because the remaining 15% represents the income tax liability that the fund incurred when it received the contributions.
-The choice of how much to release, up to the 85%, is at the discretion of the member, and replaced the one-off $10,000 limit that applied for 2011-12 and 2012-13.
+The choice of how much to release, up to the 85%, is at the discretion of the member.

 The request to the release the amount must generally be made by the individual within 60 days of receiving the notice, or within a further period allowed by the Commissioner.